 e.
 Advisory Committee.
 Ask to have your advisory committee appointed.
 This committee consists of three major-field representatives and one representative from each minor field, and is responsible for the written and oral qualifying exams.
 Note that the Guided Electives option does not have a representative.

-Fill out a Request to Begin Qualifying Exams form.
-The director of graduate studies will review your records and inform you by e-mail which exams you are eligible to schedule and, for those you are not yet eligible to take, what steps must be taken first.
+As you begin your final semester of coursework, the director of graduate studies will review your records and inform you by e-mail which exams you are eligible to schedule and, for those you are not yet eligible to take, what steps must be taken first.
 This review will happen automatically - you do not need to take any action to begin the process.

-Once you have submitted your application to begin exams, you will begin to receive email from the doctoral clerk announcing the availability of dates on the doctoral calendars and other matters pertaining to the qualifying exam process.
+Once you receive that email from the director of graduate studies, you will also begin to receive email from the doctoral clerk announcing the availability of dates on the doctoral calendars and other matters pertaining to the qualifying exam process.

 May be done in or any time after the final semester of coursework.